Lots of people have requested an update on my progress with the raw food diet. This seems like a good time, so here goes…

 Raw in Las Vegas

-There are a couple Raw Cafes in Vegas, and I’ve always liked the food there.
+There are a couple raw food cafes in Vegas, and I’ve always liked the food there.
 Unfortunately, since Erin doesn’t like the food there, I can seldom convince her to eat there with me.
 It would be nice to have lunch from time to time with people who understand this diet.

 I have plenty of social support for this diet via the Internet, but you can’t really share a meal online.

 I’d like to meet other raw foodists in Vegas and see if I can get more involved in whatever existing raw foods community there may be here.
 Since Erin isn’t raw, and since most of my local friends don’t really understand this diet, I don’t have any local social support for this lifestyle.
 That’s something I’ll need to remedy if I want this lifestyle to be sustainable and enjoyable in the long run.
 It gets kind of tiresome having no one to go to lunch with who eats like I do.

 Anyway… if you happen to be a raw foodist in Vegas and/or know of other raw foodists in town too, please drop me an email.

 Currently I’ve settled into a pattern of eating a wide variety of fruits, some fats (mostly avocado), and lots of green veggies.
 I’m not eating many dehydrated foods such as flax crackers, although I do eat an occasional raw bar.

 Most of my meals are quick to prepare — usually 10 minutes or less, often 5 minutes or less.
 This diet is much easier with more fats since I don’t have to gorge myself on eight pounds of fruit every day.